NordicPlayground/thingy52-mesh-provisioning-demo/README.md

 ### Known issues
  - There is a bug with iOS app so it won't work with BLINK authentication, that's why NUMMERIC version is provided.
 Since the Thingy doesn't have any display it will blink from 0 to 9.
 No blink mean 0.
- - There are some bug fix comes with this repo will be implemented in the Mesh SDK, they are in SDKpatch folder.
+ - There are some bug fixes come with this repo to be implemented in the Mesh SDK, they are in SDKpatch folder.